 Experience and research on people's perception of mechanical wind effects has shown that if the wind speed levels are exceeded for more than 20% of the time, the activity level would be judged to be uncomfortable by most people.
 For instance, if a mean wind speed of 10 km/h (equivalent gust wind speed of approximately 16 km/h) were exceeded for more than 20% of the time most pedestrians would judge that location to be too windy for sitting.
-Similarly, if mean wind speed of 20 km/h (equivalent gust wind speed of approximately 32 km/h) at a location were exceeded for more than 20% of the time, walking or less vigorous activities would be considered uncomfortable.
+Similarly, if mean wind speed of 20 km/h equivalent gust wind speed of approximately 32 km/h) at a location were exceeded for more than 20% of the time, walking or less vigorous activities would be considered uncomfortable.
 As these criteria are based on subjective reactions of a population to wind forces, their application is partly based on experience and judgment.

-Once the pedestrian wind speed predictions have been established throughout the site, the assessment of pedestrian comfort involves determining the suitability of the predicted wind conditions for discrete regions within and surrounding the subject site.
+Once the pedestrian wind speed predictions have been established throughout the subject site, the assessment of pedestrian comfort involves determining the suitability of the predicted wind conditions for discrete regions within and surrounding the subject site.
 This step involves comparing the predicted comfort classes to the desired comfort classes, which are dictated by the location type for each region (i.e., a sidewalk, building entrance, amenity space, or other).
 An overview of common pedestrian location types and their typical windiest desired comfort classes are summarized on the following page.
 Depending on the programming of a space, the desired comfort class may differ from this table.

-DESIRED PEDESTRIAN COMFORT CLASSES FOR VARIOUS LOCATION TYPES
+ACCEPTABLE PEDESTRIAN COMFORT CLASSES FOR VARIOUS LOCATION TYPES

-Location Types Desired Comfort Classes

-Primary Building Entrance Standing

-Secondary Building Access Point Walking

-Public Sidewalk / Bicycle Path Walking

-Outdoor Amenity Space Sitting

-Café / Patio / Bench / Garden Sitting (Summer)

-Transit Stop (Without Shelter) Standing

-Transit Stop (With Shelter) Walking

-Public Park / Plaza Sitting (Summer)

-Garage / Service Entrance Walking

-Parking Lot Walking

-Vehicular Drop-Off Zone Walking
+Location Types Acceptable Comfort Classes Primary Building Entrance Standing Secondary Building Access Point Walking Public Sidewalk / Bicycle Path Strolling / Walking Outdoor Amenity Space Sitting (Typical Use Period) Café / Patio / Bench / Garden Sitting (Typical Use Period) Transit Stop (Without Shelter) Sitting / Standing Transit Stop (With Shelter) Strolling / Walking Public Park / Plaza Sitting / Standing (Typical Use Period) Garage / Service Entrance Walking Parking Lot Walking Vehicular Drop-Off Zone Strolling / Walking